ToddJMullen/UnravelingNg2/README.md

 of the possible errors.
 IDE(s) Atom 32bit on Win 8 & 64bit on Linux / ChaletOS

-Chapter 9 - THe Component Router
+Chapter 9 - The Component Router
-Define all the app routes in a app.routes file.
+IDEs Brackets on Linux 64b LInux, Atom on Windows 8 32b Define all the app routes in a app.routes file.
 Separate all routes belonging to the Sites module into a separate site.routes file/module.
 Defined a faux user authentication service to track login state.
 Create a login guard with canActivate to protect certain routes if not logged in and hide/remove elements if the user doesn't.
 Add exit guards to prevent navigating away from the Add or Edit state if